Welcome to today's edition of the Rush 24-7 podcast.

 Great to hear you today.

-Um it was the second worst attack on U.S. soil, and I haven't heard a whole lot mentioned about it in the news.
+It was the second worst attack on U.S. soil, and I haven't heard a whole lot mentioned about it in the news.

-Um it's it's I think it's appropriately fitting that uh the first day of the Copenhagen fraud climate hoax happens on December seventh.
+I think it's appropriately fitting that the first day of the Copenhagen fraud climate hoax happens on December 7th, December 7th, FDR, a day that will live in infamy, as he said it.

-Um we're being attacked again.
+We're being attacked again.

-The point.
+Good point.

-We are being attacked again, this time by the international community with a program called Cap and Trade and silly ridiculous carbon emission restrictions based on total fraud science and hoax science.
+We are being attacked again, this time by the international community with a program called Cap and Trade and silly, ridiculous carbon emission restrictions based on total fraud science and hoax science.

 It's not constituted for the same reasons.